simoncblyth/opticks/notes/issues/OKX4Test_analytic_raytrace.rst

 2. get opticks-nnt working again, extend it by generating some G4 C++ that creates each lvIdx, and use that to implement 248 single lv visualizations

+   * are pursuing this approach over in X4

 3. non-graphical ray tracing (snaps) of geometry
 4. keep plogging away at matching the new direct workflow buffers with the old ones